 - Create charts by uploading time-stamped qualitative data and applying your themes

-- Refresh data regularly to get a continual insight into the minds of customers and target audiences
+- Refresh data regularly to get a continual insight into the minds of customers and target audiences and track consumer trends

-Distil consumer trends from customer feedback and online conversations
+Distill and Track consumer trends from customer feedback and online conversations

 Customer feedback functions as a report card for a business and Heartbeat themes represent the criteria against which the business is being judged.
 For example, a retail brand may define themes comprised of words and topics relating to positive and negative mentions of quality, staff experience, store condition and value.
 Plotting these themes on a Heartbeat chart could help the company articulate the impact of a particular initiative on customer perception of the brand.

-From a market research perspective, organisations have a vested interest in keeping a pulse on how the public is discussing topics relating to their business.
+From a market research perspective, organizations have a vested interest in keeping a pulse on how the public is discussing topics relating to their business.
 For example, an electric vehicle manufacturer would benefit from understanding how discussions of battery life, charging stations, affordability and aesthetic appeal are changing so they can adapt their marketing, sales and product development strategies accordingly.
 Given the massive volume of relevant conversations being had on Twitter, forums and in the news, keeping up with these conversations by reading them is not feasible.

 Heartbeat + Explore